Knowing the courses and flow of a typical Italian meal makes eating your way across Italy every bit the foodie experience dreams are made of.

 Funny enough I’ve seen “oven-roasted kid” twice on English language menus in Italy.
 They mean lamb!
 Italian menus translated into English in Italy are frequently… just a bit off.
 Something that’s sure to make you laugh and put you at ease while ordering in Italy.

 Contorni, the Vegetable Course of the Italian Meal

 A friend visiting Italy commented “Italians never eat vegetables!
 It’s all pasta, meats, and cheese!”
 While that’s not true, the confusion is understandable.
 Savory side dishes and vegetables are their own course on Italian menus.
 Consequently, they are easy to overlook.
-You’ll find vegetables under Il Contorno or Contorni on Italian menus.
+That’s because contorni, meaning side dishes, is not a direct translation.
+What you’ll find is mostly vegetables under Il Contorno or Contorni on Italian menus.

 There are countless vegetable side dishes equally as famous as their pasta counterparts across Italy.
 Carciofi alla Giudia (Roman Jewish-style fried artichokes) are a must in Rome.
 Florence claims Panzanella.
 A salad that makes use of day-old bread and fresh summer tomatoes.
 While in Sicily and Naples Melanzane alla Parmigiana (Eggplant Parmigiana) is the star of the show.
 In the Piedmont region, vegetables take center stage with Bagna Cauda, a recipe I recently shared with Live in Italy Magazine.

 Similar to secondi, knowing a few vegetable terms in Italian will go a long way to making menus in Italy easier to read.
 Even if you only watch the following Italian vegetables video a few times, I bet a few of your favorite vegetable names stick for your trip to Italy!